FranciscoAlex25/FranciscoAlex25/README.md

-### Hi,my name is Alex and I'm a computer technician and a programming enthusiast.👋
+### Hi, my name is Alex and I'm a computer technician and a programming enthusiast. 👋
+- my favorite programming language is Python 🐍
+- How to reach me: franciscoalex.flp@gmail.com ✉️

 <!--
 **FranciscoAlex25/FranciscoAlex25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.